arnesson/cordova-plugin-firebase/README.md

 ```

 #### verifyPhoneNumber
-Requests verification of a phone number in order to authenticate a user and sign then into Firebase in your app.
+Requests verification of a phone number.
+The result can be used to create/sign in to a phone number-based user account in your app or to link the phone number to an existing user account

 **NOTE: This will only work on physical devices with a SIM card (not iOS Simulator or Android Emulator)**